Build an App Using Only AI (No Code Required)

 - CRUD operations (create, read, update, delete)

-All without writing a single line of code.
+All without writing a single line of code yourself.
+Your AI editor writes the app; Varity deploys it.

 Prerequisites